onehashai/onehash-connect/help/logging-in.md

   Your new account details`.
 This email provides your organization's log in URL.

 * If you have visited your organization's log in page in the past, try reviewing your browser's history.
-Searching for `zulipchat.com` should find the right page if your OneHash Connect organization is hosted on [Zulip Cloud](https://zulip.com/plans/).
+Searching for `connect.onehash.ai` should find the right page if your OneHash Connect organization is hosted on [Connect Cloud](https://zulip.com/plans/).

 * You can ask your organization administrators for your OneHash Connect URL.